Ian-Fogelman/Ian-blog/_posts/2019-06-09-SQLite-And-Python.markdown

 <br>
 <br>

 Lastly lets query the database table from our script and print the results.
-To do this we will once again leverage a curosr.
+To do this we will once again leverage a cursor.

 <br>
 <br>

 {% highlight python %}
-cursor = conn.execute("SELECT first_name,last_name salary from USER")
+cursor = conn.execute("SELECT first_name,last_name from USER")
 for row in cursor:
     print("first_name : ", row[0])
     print("last_name : ", row[1])